lloydshark/aws-clojurescript-lambda/README.md

 # aws-clojurescript-lambda

-A minimalist template project for clojurescript on aws lambda (nodejs).
+An example project of clojurescript on aws lambda (nodejs) that demonstrates some common base requirements.

-Including...

-- lein-cljsbuild for builds and running tests.
-- lein-npm for npm dependencies.
+Specifically:

+- How to build a package for running on aws lambda (using lein-cljsbuild & lein-npm).
-- How to setup a figwheel-main repl in Cursive.
+- How to setup a figwheel-main repl in Cursive for interactive repl development.
-- Examples of how to use the raw AWS Javascript (aws-sdk) APIs.
+- How to use the raw AWS Javascript (aws-sdk) APIs.
-- Examples of how to use core.async to handle the responses.
+- How to use core.async to handle the responses from the AWS sdk.
-- Examples of how to use clojure.test for writing tests.
+- How to use cljs.test for writing tests (and ensure your build fails if a test fails).
-- Examples of how to access AWS Environment Properties (including KMS encrypted ones).
+- How to access AWS Environment Properties (including KMS encrypted ones).
+- How to write and use clojurescript macros.

 ## Motivation

-I wanted to produce a clojurescript lambda with very few dependencies so I could see how it worked.
+There's a lot of information to absorb about clojurescript / node / lambda / tooling etc.
+Unfortunately given this is an area where there has been much progress it is an area where many blog posts and other sources of information can sometimes be misleading or contradictory.

+I created this project to demonstrate the above features in a single working codebase.

 ## Usage